libellux/Libellux-Up-and-Running/docs/psad/README.md

 :::
 ::::

+### Enable PSAD rules in OSSEC

+To enable OSSEC to decode and respond to PSAD rules being triggered follow the instructions found [here]().

 ## Firewall settings

 The firewall being used is UFW (Uncomplicated Firewall).
 It is set by default to deny incoming traffic, allow outgoing traffic and allow port 22 (OpenSSH).
 Read more about UFW [here](https://help.ubuntu.com/community/UFW).